srbam/plot-store-backend/README.md

 # PlotStore

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.1.
+This project was generated with node v20.10.0.

 ## Instaling Project